Why It’s So Hard To Wake Up In The Morning, According To A Psychotherapist

-Even with the coldest water in the world, you might still struggle to climb out of bed is something called phase delay, according to Popular Science.
-This means that you adjust your sleep schedule to the demands of your life, like the time your expected at work, versus what your body needs.
+Even with the coldest water in the world, you might still struggle to climb out of bed because of something called phase delay.
+This means that you've had to adjust your sleep schedule to the demands of your work life versus what your body needs.
 For people with phase delay, this forced schedule doesn't align with your natural circadian rhythm.
-Unfortunately, the only way to get your body to align with your schedule is to get up at the same time every day, which means no sleeping in on the weekends.
+Unfortunately, one way to get your body to align with your schedule is to get up at the same time every day, which means no sleeping in on the weekends.

 Whether or not you want to take a supplement, establishing a sleep hygiene routine is important.
 It's all about having a solid bedtime routine that allows you to wind down before going to bed by indulging in your favorite form of self-care.
 Take a bath, practice yoga or meditation, spray lavender on your pillow, and unplug from electronics at least 30 minutes before going to bed.
 Dr. Dow suggests putting down the coffee mug around 2 p.m. and trying to avoid alcohol and sugar before bed, which can both disturb your sleeping cycle.